whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 **Notes:**
 * Tests could be more robust.
 Example - used a lot of refute or assert instead of assert_equal when appropriate.
 This was due to some random nature of some of the elements.
 Could have focused on some more edge cases and different scenarios.
 * Variable and method naming was strong.
-* Cracked encrypted text with great speed.
+* Cracked encrypted text with good speed.

 **Scores:**
 * Overall Functionality: 4